nodejs/node/doc/api/domain.md

 }

 d.on('error', (er) => {
-  // an error occurred somewhere.
+  // An error occurred somewhere.
   // if we throw it now, it will crash the program
   // with the normal line number and stack message.
 });